International Manual of Planning Practice (IMPP)

 IMPP Volume V

 The expanded edition of the International Manual of Planning Practice (IMPP) was launched in Sitges, Spain, on 8th November 2008 to coincide with World Planning Day.
-It is available for purchase from the ISOCARP Head Office in the Hague in the Netherlands.

 For whom is IMPP?